 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take CeraLyte 50 (electrolyte powder packets) with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take CeraLyte 50?

-- If you have fever or throwing up, or if you have loose stools (diarrhea) that lasts more than 24 hours, talk with the doctor.
+- If you have a fever, are throwing up, or have diarrhea that lasts more than 24 hours, talk with your doctor.

 - Do not give to a child less than 1 year of age without first talking with the doctor.

 - Tell your doctor if you are pregnant or plan on getting pregnant.
-You will need to talk about the benefits and risks of using CeraLyte 50 while you are pregnant.
+You will need to talk about the benefits and risks of using CeraLyte 50 (electrolyte powder packets) while you are pregnant.

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.

 How is this medicine (CeraLyte 50) best taken?